 Connecting with other parents of children with disabilities can help you establish a strong support system for yourself and your child.
 This can go a long way in keeping yourself mentally strong and emotionally stable, which in turn could help you give your best for your child.

 2. Do not hesitate to ask for help

 No matter how well you know your child, there are times when you may be confused and frustrated too.
 Ask for help!
-There is nothing wrong with asking for help or more information and guidance on making life better for your child.
+There is nothing wrong with asking for help or more information and guidance on making life better for your child and ensuring their safety.

 Speak with your

 - Child’s pediatrician for any queries regarding your child’s health or other specialists when required.

 - Child’s teacher about how you can help your child in their academics.